wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 2. while True:
 	- found_split = false
 	- scan each navigation region in navigation mesh.
-		- If any region needs to be split into constituent region:
+		- If any region needs to be split into constituent regions:
 			- split the region
 			- place results in navigation mesh
 			- found_split = true
-	- found_split = true
+	- if found_split is false:
+		- break
 ```

 Essentially, we continue to “split” these regions until it is no longer possible.
 What does it mean to